tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 # TransitSim: a Proof-of-Concept Transit System Simulator

-## Iteration 1 - VERSION 5, October 27th - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
+## Iteration 1 - VERSION 6, October 28th - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
 CHECK IT EVERY DAY OR TWO
+* Version 6 - Update GetTotalWait description in Priority 1
 * Version 5 - clarifications about Unit Test creation instructions
 * Version 4 - added Table of Contents, small wording adjustments
 * Version 3 - Changed Delivery Requirements for Iteration 1 Preliminary Delivery 1: Submit your diagram in a PDF file via the Canvas using the item named Iteration 1 Preliminary Deliverable 1